6 Signs Your Subletter Is Going to Be a Problem

 - "They were probably just nervous when you met them."

 What to do: Give your roommates genuine veto power.
 If two out of three of them feel uneasy, keep looking.
-A week of extra effort now prevents months of tension in a home you'll be returning to.

 5. They Can't (or Won't) Provide References